cabforum/servercert/docs/BR.md

 5. The Issuing CA is made aware that the Certificate was not issued in accordance with or that Subordinate CA has not complied with this document or the applicable Certificate Policy or Certification Practice Statement;
 6. The Issuing CA determines that any of the information appearing in the Certificate is inaccurate or misleading;
 7. The Issuing CA or Subordinate CA ceases operations for any reason and has not made arrangements for another CA to provide revocation support for the Certificate;
-8. The Issuing CA's or Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository;
+8. The Issuing CA's or Subordinate CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the Issuing CA has made arrangements to continue maintaining the CRL/OCSP Repository; or
-9. Revocation is required by the Issuing CA's Certificate Policy and/or Certification Practice Statement; or
+9. Revocation is required by the Issuing CA's Certificate Policy and/or Certification Practice Statement.
-10. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).

 ### 4.9.2 Who can request revocation
 The Subscriber, RA, or Issuing CA can initiate revocation.
 Additionally, Subscribers, Relying Parties, Application Software Suppliers, and other third parties may submit Certificate Problem Reports informing the issuing CA of reasonable cause to revoke the certificate.

 ### 4.9.3 Procedure for revocation request
 The CA SHALL provide a process for Subscribers to request revocation of their own Certificates.
 The process MUST be described in the CA's Certificate Policy or Certification Practice Statement.
-The CA SHALL maintain a continuous 24x7 ability to accept and respond to revocation requests and related inquiries.
+The CA SHALL maintain a continuous 24x7 ability to accept and respond to revocation requests and Certificate Problem Reports.

 The CA SHALL provide Subscribers, Relying Parties, Application Software Suppliers, and other third parties with clear instructions for reporting suspected Private Key Compromise, Certificate misuse, or other types of fraud, compromise, misuse, inappropriate conduct, or any other matter related to Certificates.
-The CA SHALL publicly disclose the instructions through a readily accessible online means.
+The CA SHALL publicly disclose the instructions through a readily accessible online means and in section 1.5.2 of their CPS.

 ### 4.9.4 Revocation request grace period
 No stipulation.

 ### 4.9.5 Time within which CA must process the revocation request
-The CA SHALL begin investigation of a Certificate Problem Report within twenty-four hours of receipt, and decide whether revocation or other appropriate action is warranted based on at least the following criteria:
+Within 24 hours after receiving a Certificate Problem Report, the CA SHALL investigate the facts and circumstances related to a Certificate Problem Report and provide a preliminary report on its findings to both the Subscriber and the entity who filed the Certificate Problem Report.
+After reviewing the facts and circumstances, the CA SHALL work with the Subscriber and any entity reporting the Certificate Problem Report or other revocation-related notice to establish whether or not the certificate will be revoked, and if so, a date which the CA will revoke the certificate.
+The period from receipt of the Certificate Problem Report or revocation-related notice to published revocation MUST NOT exceed the time frame set forth in Section 4.9.1.1.
+The date selected by the CA SHOULD consider the following criteria:

-1. The nature of the alleged problem;
+1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm);
+2. The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties);
-2. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
+3. The number of Certificate Problem Reports received about a particular Certificate or Subscriber;
-3. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that she didn't receive the goods she ordered); and
+4. The entity making the complaint (for example, a complaint from a law enforcement official that a Web site is engaged in illegal activities should carry more weight than a complaint from a consumer alleging that she didn't receive the goods she ordered); and
-4. Relevant legislation.
+5. Relevant legislation.

 ### 4.9.6 Revocation checking requirement for relying parties
 No stipulation.